Kane Creek Canyon Moab Utah

 1. Hiking Grandstaff Canyon

-Escape the crowds and embark on a hike through Grandstaff Canyon.
-This moderately challenging trail starts just off the River Road (128) meanders along a stream, leading to the majestic Morning Glory Natural Bridge.
+Escape the crowds and head out on a hike through Grandstaff Canyon.
+This moderately challenging trail, which starts just off the River Road (128), meanders along a stream, leading to the majestic Morning Glory Natural Bridge.
 Surrounded by sheer sandstone cliffs, the tranquility and natural beauty of this hike are unmatched.

-We especially enjoy this trail early morning before going to the Jailhouse Café for breakfast.
-The canyon is shadier than many spots in Moab, so can provide a good break from the sun and heat in the afternoon as well.
-You’ll need to hop over the water in a few places, and we have gotten our feet wet by accident a handful of times.
+A fun pasttime is to hike this trail early in the morning morning before going to the Jailhouse Café for breakfast.
+The canyon is shadier than many spots in Moab, so it can provide a good break from the sun and heat in the afternoon as well.
+Hikers will need to hop over the water in a few places, and should expect to get their feet wet if they accidentally step in the water.
 Definitely keep an eye out for poison ivy by the trail.

 Trail facts